afaqirz67/intermediate_arduino/README.md

 ##LCD Backpack
-This assignment was pretty much the same as the Hellow LCD, but circuit and wiring was much clear and suficiente than Hello LCD.
+This assignment was pretty much the same as the Hello LCD, but circuit and wiring was much clear and suficiente than Hello LCD.
 We used more libraries to give more functionality.
 ## Wiring
 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/lcdcount.jpg">
 ### Code